fathom-playground/playground/README.md

 Anyone can propose an adventure by opening a PR adding an adventure document.

 Adventures can be anything.
-For a proposal you need to decide how best to describe your goals and systems, and _if relevant_ your background.
+Individual explorations of a niche subject, original research, study groups, or any other scenario you can imagine for learning about decentralized systems.
+For a proposal you need to decide how best to describe _your_ goals and systems

 There are some general elements that your proposal should cover.
 They're what others will use to judge, connect to, and build on.